otmarvonwien/github-list-repo-details/README.md

 Request the following scope: public_repo

-Enter the token in the input field 'Token'
+Copy the token and paste it to the input field 'Token' in the app

 Press the 'Query' Button